 This one hour film pulls you into its story better than most 26-episode series can.

 5 Centimeters Per Second is mind-blowing.
-It's a fantastic example of Makoto Shinaki's trademark visual nuance and ability to reveal extreme beauty in the mundane.
+It's a fantastic example of Makoto Shinkai's trademark visual nuance and ability to reveal extreme beauty in the mundane.
 If you're new to this director, this is a great introductory film.

 Those who live in Japan will find themselves feeling nostalgic for things they see everyday: standard notebooks, washing machine controls, run down train stations, and even those dreaded kerosene heaters!
 Every detail is beautifully crafted, from colors to textures to angles.